John Coplans: Curator and museum director

 From 1965 to 1967 Coplans was director of the Art Gallery of the University of California at Irvine.
-As senior curator at the Pasadena Art Museum (1967 – 1970), Coplans was among the earliest champions of Pop Art and a vociferously sympathetic critic of the work of Roy Lichtenstein and especially Andy Warhol.
+As senior curator at the Pasadena Art Museum (1967–1970), Coplans was among the earliest champions of Pop Art and a vociferously sympathetic critic of the work of Roy Lichtenstein and especially Andy Warhol.
 Coplans began a series of exhibitions in a small gallery in the old Pasadena Art Museum which included West Coast artists Dewain Valentine, Doug Wheeler, James Turrell, Robert Irwin, Wayne Thiebaud, and Judy Chicago.
 In many of these cases, such as with Lichtenstein, it was their crucial first exhibition.
 Many of the catalogue essays that accompanied these exhibitions were also published in Artforum, bringing critical attention for these West Coast artists to a New York audience.

 In 1968, Coplans became acting director of the Pasadena Art Museum and curated the "Serial Imagery" show.
 He resigned in 1970 and left California in 1971 to become the editor in chief of Artforum in New York City.
 He did, however, curate another major Warhol exhibition as well as a Richard Serra show before his move to New York.

-He was director of the Akron Art Museum, Ohio beginning in February, 1978, and ending in December, 1979, when he left his position due to a dispute with the Museum's board of directors.
-During his leadership he brought many exhibitions to Akron from New York, helped the institution to focus on photography and art of the Nineteenth Century and thereafter.
-He led the Museum's efforts to raise $5 million and design a new art museum facility utilising the 1899 Post Office Building in downtown Akron.
+He was director of the Akron Art Museum, Ohio, beginning in February 1978, and ending in December 1979, when he left his position due to a dispute with the museum's board of directors.
+During his leadership he brought many exhibitions to Akron from New York and helped the institution to focus on photography and art of the nineteenth century and thereafter.
+He led the museum's efforts to raise $5 million and design a new art museum facility utilising the 1899 Post Office Building in downtown Akron.
 This brief period was also important as Coplans bought cameras, set up a dark room in his apartment, and actively began his photographic work, initially by mimicking photographers who he admired, such as Lee Friedlander, Jan Groover, and others.
-He moved back to New York City in February, 1980.
+He moved back to New York City in February 1980.